spanezz/egt/project.md

  * If a line with `t<number>` has been deleted or completed in TaskWarrior, `t<number>` is replaced with `- [status]`.
- * `egt` stores the task UUID for each task ID that is in the file, so that when TaskWarrior renumberse its tasks, `egt` can still keep the sync.
+ * `egt` stores the task UUID for each task ID that is in the file, so that when TaskWarrior renumbers its tasks, `egt` can still keep the sync.

 I use this to handle [next actions](http://zenhabits.net/why-whats-the-next-action-is-the-most-important-question/): when I replace a ` - ` at the beginning of an item in my plans with a ` t `,